TheChrisK/PMM/README.md

 # NOTICE:
-## The [Top.yml](https://raw.githubusercontent.com/TheChrisK/PMM/main/overlays/Top.yml) overlay config is currently broken due to missing mdblist links cause by Plex Meta Manager rebranding.
+## The [Top.yml](https://raw.githubusercontent.com/TheChrisK/PMM/main/overlays/Top.yml) overlay config is currently broken due to missing mdblist links caused by Plex Meta Manager rebranding.
 They will be back soon

 ---